cta-observatory/lstmcpipe/docs/lstmcpipe_user_doc.md

 ### Generate your config

-For most analyzers, the easiest way is to use a conda environment on the cluster and run the `lstmcpipe-generate-config` command line tool.
+For most analyzers, the easiest way is to use an official conda environment on the cluster and run the `lstmcpipe_generate_config` command line tool.

 For the allsky prod, you may use the following command line: